About the Project

 IELTS score must be at least 6.5 (with not less than 6.0 in each of the four components).
 Other, equivalent qualifications will be accepted.
 Full details of the University’s policy are available online.

-• Competent in analysis of large datasets using R
+• Competent in using R

 • Good written and oral communication skills

 • Strong motivation, with evidence of independent research skills relevant to the project

 The start date of this project is: 5th October 2020

 • Tuition fees each year

 • A maintenance grant each of around £15,000 per annum (for full-time study)

 • Part-time study is an option, with a minimum of 50% of full-time effort being required.

 Based on your current searches we recommend the following search filters.